MarcialRosales/concourse-workshop/basicPipeline.md

               cat greeting

   ```
-2. We need to create a new file called `credentials.yml` (we can call it whatever we want) where we define the values for the variables we have referenced in the pipeline:
+2. We need to create a new file called `credentials.yml` where we define the values for the variables we use in the pipeline:
   ```YAML
   GREETINGS_MSG: hello world
   ```

 3. We deploy our new pipeline.
-We need to specify the new `credentials.yml` file.
-It is possible to pass variables directly from the command line but that is cumbersome.
-See how Concourse displays the final pipeline with all the variables resolved.
+  - We need to specify the new `credentials.yml` file.
+  - It is possible to pass variables directly from the command line but that is cumbersome.
+  - See how Concourse displays the final pipeline with all the variables resolved.
   `fly -t local sp -p greeting -c pipeline.yml -l credentials.yml`
   - variable interpolation is quite simple, we cannot do string concatenation like this `{{var1}}-{{var2}}`.
 If we need that same value we need to create a new variable.
   - there is another way of doing variable interpolation that we will explorer in another lab.